hclbaur/sdt-core/docs/SPECIFICATION.md

 <code><i>date-time</i> sdt:current-dateTime()</code>

-Returns the current date and time in extended ISO-8601 format from the system clock in the default time zone.
+Returns the current date and time (in extended ISO-8601 format) from the SDT context in the implicit time zone.

-Note: this implementation is non-deterministic.
+<i>Note:</i> the result is deterministic and context-dependent; multiple invocations within the same execution context will return the same result.

 See also [Section 15.3 of the XPath Specification](https://www.w3.org/TR/xpath-functions/#func-current-dateTime)